 Soup Club: Building Community

 Before starting our soup club, not all the moms involved knew one another.
 This fun weekly tradition has become a way to bond with one another, share cooking fails and triumphs, and lighten each other’s cooking load for one night a week.
-It’s been a terrific way to build community, even in the middle of a pandemic.
+It’s been a terrific way to build community and tradition in our community.
 Also, our Soup Club has been an excellent way to try new recipes we may otherwise have never ventured on our own.
 We’ve even talked about making our own little Soup Club Recipe Book!
+Short of that, it’s easy to make a shared Google Doc where everyone can add their recipes.

 Some of My Favorite Soups